system76/tech-docs/src/models/thelio-astra-a1-n1/ubuntu-24.04.md

 - Install all required hardware before Operating System installation, including GPUs and WiFi cards.
 - The system firmware version must be `3.02` in order to support early boot output on NVIDIA GPUs.
 - There is a jumper labeled `BMC disable` that can bypass the requirement that the BMC boots before the power button is functional.
+    - Because the BMC may be necessary to complete the initial setup, use of this jumper is not recommended until initial setup is complete.
+    - Bridging the second and third pins disables the BMC.
+The default behavior (enabling the BMC) is the same as if the first and second pins are bridged.

 ## Firmware preparation